 1. Make Your Money Work for You

-Encouraging them to start a retirement account during their high school years can also be one of the best personal finance lessons they’ll ever learn, as they’ll reap the benefits of starting early later on when it comes time to retire (though it’ll probably prove a challenge trying to convince a teenager to invest in an account they can’t touch for five more decades!).
+Encouraging students to start a retirement account during their high school years can also be one of the best personal finance lessons they’ll ever learn.
+They will reap the benefits of starting early later on when it comes time to retire.

 Whether it’s food, a car, clothes, housing, or entertainment, paying full price for anything is silly because there are often times more frugal options waiting in the wings.
 When discussing personal finance with your high schooler, be sure to cover the three most important areas: